gonzalezivan90/courses/README.md

 4. Merge and sorting 'train' and 'test' files.
 Add the 'actName' variable in a equivalent to activity ID
 5. Select he variables fom X files that contain the measurements on the mean and standard deviation for each measurement.
 In this case we only select the variables BodyAcc and GravityAcc (for mean and sd in each axis) due these are direct measurements.
 6. Binding 'train' and 'test' datasets with selected variables.
 This step will generate de 'dataset' variable with all information
-7. Generate a second tidy dataset for step 5 in the course project called 'tidydataset' that will be exported as .txt file in rootDir path
+7. Generate a second tidy dataset for step 5 in the course project called 'tidydataset' that will be exported as .txt file in rootDir path as 'tidydataset.txt'